einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 This gives us addition, negation, subtraction, scalar multiplication and scalar division for vectors.

 Finally we need to render the shape in some way.
-It is largely an implementation detail, but we’ll take a look at one possible simplified rendering.
-The code below can be used to produce an SVG image of polygon shapes using the NGraphics library.
+It is largely an implementation detail, but we'll take a look at one possible simplified rendering.
+The code below can be used to produce an SVG image of polygon shapes using the [NGraphics](https://github.com/praeclarum/NGraphics) library.

 ```fsharp
 type PolygonShape = { points : Vector list }